metno/old-github.io-site/content/blog/20150829-google-web-app-using-spreadsheet.md

   return contents;
 }
 ```
-Please note that "&lt;the id if the spreadsheet&gt;" will be "xyzabc" if the URL of the spreadsheet is "https://docs.google.com/spreadsheets/d/xyzabc/edit#gid=0".
+Please note that "&lt;the id of the spreadsheet&gt;" will be "xyzabc" if the URL of the spreadsheet is "https://docs.google.com/spreadsheets/d/xyzabc/edit#gid=0".

 Make sure you save all the "files" (press the small floppy disc icon or press Control-S).